Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Classical Density Functional Theory details

-To treat repulsion, that is described by hard-sphere interactions $F^{hs} \left[ \rho\right]$, we use Fundamental Measure Theory approach (FMT) \cite{rosenfeld1989free} and attraction interactions $F^{att} \left[ \rho\right]$ accounted within the Mean Field Approximation framework (MFA), as in the work \cite{ravikovitch2001density}.
+In this section, we provide exact formulations for the Helmholtz free energy functional $F \left[ \rho\right]$, the external potential $V^{ext}$, the chemical potential $\mu$, and cDFT EoS, i.e., the relation between pressure and density, used during cDFT calculations.
+In the expression for the Helmholtz free energy functional $F \left[ \rho\right]$, to treat molecular repulsion, which is described by hard-sphere interactions $F^{hs} \left[ \rho\right]$, we use the Fundamental Measure Theory approach (FMT) \cite{rosenfeld1989free}.
+The interactions of molecular attraction $F^{att} \left[ \rho\right]$ are formulated by the Mean Field Approximation framework (MFA), as in the work \cite{ravikovitch2001density}.
+Then, the Helmholtz free energy functional $F \left[ \rho\right]$ is given by following equations: